solita/solita.github.com/_posts/2020-06-11-coding-with-kids.md

 Quickly our learn how to implement software with Python turned into how to control characters in role playing game with Python.
 We have been using [https://codecombat.com/](Code Combat) for that.
 Beside Python it also supports JavaScript.
 Kids will quite quickly get grip on the game but there are missing translations and some new features that will require parent to support the kid on the way.
 Code Combat is implemented in a way that supports problem solving, learning algorhitms and learning basic of object oriented programming.
 It is implemented with kind of Domain Specific Language.
 You can only use given commands and equipment will give your character more options.
 For example your hero can't cleave with sword without sword.

+We also tried once to go further and check if we could find something from [CodinGame](https://www.codingame.com/) that we could do.
+Unfortunately it seems that the challenges there were still a bit too hard.
+Maybe we get back there in few years.

 ## Creating the first home page - the hard way

 Last and maybe the least is making the home pages.
 I was once told that the easiest way to make home pages is make a word document and then save it as a HTML file.
 If you know anything about home pages you might know that there are plenty of problems that will arise from that approach.
 Instead I teached my kids the same painful route that I took 25 years ago.
 Basically we opened up a notepad and then into another screen the [w3schools](https://www.w3schools.com/html/default.asp).
 Then we made an index document using the simplest possible syntax with having title with two words and the body with a sentence.
 We hosted it in Azure Blob Storage with static websites feature enabled that allows you to serve static html files from the blog storage.
 I had to check out what it has costed me and I figured out that less than 1c.
 Seems like a cheap way to start.

 Needless to say this was kind of boring approach and maybe we come back to this later.
-Now the website is waiting.
+Now the website is "under construction" like all the webpages back in the nineties.

 ## Afterwords

-In summary my kids knew to how to program in few different languages before school.
-You do not need to know how to read to start programming can be done with drawing like with Sphero.
+In summary my kids knew to how to program with few different languages before school.
+You do not need to know how to read to start programming because it can be done with drawing (Sphero).
 ScratchJr also is able to teach "try and learn" type of approach which does not require deep understanding.
 Later on Python is a great choice for first "real programming language" as it is widely supported and easy to learn.
 The basic idea for me has not been to make sure that they will be nerds but more of show what is possible.
 Later they can make their own decisions about what they want to do but now this is more of building something together.
 Still nothing beats Legos.